Zero-Noise Extrapolation via Cyclic Permutations of Quantum Circuit Layouts: Numerical verification

 \subsection{Simulations for realistic noise}

 To demonstrate the ability of CLP-ZNE to suppress the errors in expectation values of measured observables, we compare the distributions of errors obtained from noisy circuit simulations before and after error mitigation.
-We generate an ensemble of 20 random 12-qubit circuits, each implementing a 3-layered \texttt{TwoLocal} ansatz \cite{qiskit} with circular connectivity, comprising single-qubit gates ($R_x$ and $R_z$) and CZ entangling gates.
-Each parameter in the circuit is initialized by sampling uniformly from the interval $[0, 2\pi]$.
-To ensure consistency in evaluation, all circuits are measured using an identical set of observables.
-As a benchmark, we consider 100 instances of the Sherrington–Kirkpatrick (SK) model with a homogeneous transverse field \cite{panchenko2012sherrington,sherrington1975solvable}.
+We use 12-qubit and 9-qubit \texttt{TwoLocal} ansatzes \cite{qiskit} with cyclic and square-grid connectivity, respectively.
+Both ansatzes consist of single-qubit rotations ($R_x$ and $R_z$) and 12 entangling CZ gates per layer.
+For each case, 20 random 3-layered circuits are generated by initializing circuit parameters uniformly on the interval $[0, 2\pi)$.
+After transpilation, 12-qubit circuits had 36 CZ, 96 $\sqrt{X}$ gates (the square root of the Pauli $X$), and 108 $R_z$ gates; 9-qubit circuits had 36 CZ, 72 $\sqrt{X}$ gates, and 81 $R_z$ gates.
+For both cyclic and square-grid connectivity types we generate 100 instances of the Sherrington–Kirkpatrick (SK) \cite{panchenko2012sherrington,sherrington1975solvable} model

-where $J_{ij} \sim\mathcal{N}(0, 1)$, $Z$ and $X$ are the Pauli operators.
-The transverse field strength $h$ is set to $1$.
-The full density matrix simulations are implemented to obtain noisy expected values of random SK instances in different circuit layouts, which are then used for extrapolation.
+of the corresponding system sizes.
+Here $J_{ij} \sim\mathcal{N}(0, 1)$, $Z$ and $X$ are the Pauli operators and the transverse field strength $h$ is set to $1$.
+To ensure consistency, each observable was evaluated at every circuit of the corresponding type.
+The full density matrix simulations are implemented to obtain noisy expectation values of the generated SK instances in different circuit layouts, which are then used for extrapolation.